Logo VHM ABC

 Costs and Purchase

-Legislation: The leopard turtle falls under CITES II, to own this turtle species you need CITES or transfer papers.
-You should get this when purchasing.
+Legislation: The leopard tortoise is classified as a CITES II species.
+To own this tortoise, you need CITES or transfer papers.
+You should receive these upon purchase.

-Unexpected costs: Costs have been incurred if your turtle accidentally falls ill or your equipment breaks down.
+Unexpected costs: There are costs involved if your tortoise accidentally becomes ill or your equipment breaks down.